KyleMardell/freeflow-app/README.md

 ### Defensive programming
 When considering defensive programming, I focused on establishing a strong foundation in the backend code early on, while also implementing frontend measures.
 Defensive programming is essential for both data security and user experience.
 To ensure a secure foundation, I implemented checks in the API code for user requests.
 Since the app is designed for a single user rather than a social platform, each user should only be able to access the data they have created.
 With this in mind, all API views are restricted to return only data created by the requesting user, preventing unauthorized access to other users’ data.
 This approach was applied across all API views to ensure data security throughout the entire application.
+I also implemented defensive programming measure using react hooks to check if a user is logged in or not and then preventing them from viewing pages they should not be able to access.
+I added these checks to all pages and found this to be an extremely valuable tool created by a simple react hook.
 An example of restricting the returned resources to the request users resources is shown below.

 ![Defensive programming api example](/docmedia/screenshots/defensive-api.png)